Benzodiazepine Impact on the Elderly Population

 The elderly, like all benzodiazepine patients, are vulnerable to developing physical dependence in long term prescriptions.
 Long term use is considered daily use lasting more than 2 to 4 weeks.
 Physical dependence, according to the FDA, is state that develops as a result of physiological adaptation in response to repeated drug use, manifested by withdrawal signs and symptoms after abrupt discontinuation or a significant dose reduction of a drug.

 While physical dependence can be mitigated for some patients with slow, patient led tapering, this is not true for all patients.
 According to the late Heather Ashton, leading benzodiazepine expert and author of the Ashton Manual, benzodiazepine cessation was associated with better sleep, improvement in physical and psychological health and fewer doctor visits.
 On the other hand, for some patients, cessation is extremely risky.
 At a safe reduction rate of 5-10% of the current dose per month, or less, cessation can take many months to years to complete.
 Many patients find even slow, lengthy taper intolerable and many even report that after cessation their body doesn’t recover from the taper, leaving them in a long term state of benzodiazepine cessation.
 This results in disability, living with constant symptoms, pain and, for some, leaving them completely bedridden.
 When this protracted state occurs it can take many years to resolve.
-Because of the risk of cessation and withdrawal effects that could potentially last longer than the patient’s lifespan patients should be informed of the risks of cessation as well before cessation is attempted.
+Because of the risk of cessation and withdrawal effects that could potentially last longer than the patient’s lifespan patients should be informed of both the potential benefits and risks before cessation is attempted.

 The elderly metabolize benzodiazepines less efficiently and they may be unable to tolerate longer half life medications.
 Ashton states that benzodiazepines without active metabolites are tolerated better in the elderly than slowly eliminated metabolites.
 As diazepam (generic Valium) has active metabolites it may be risky to follow the Ashton Manual with elderly patients, as the Ashton Manual relies diazepam conversion to taper.
 Patients already on a benzodiazepine without metabolites may be better off with a dry microtaper as described in our Benzodiazepine Tapering Strategies and Solutions.